[?] Start Receiving This Blog Today By Simply Subscribing

 The only thing I would caution about, is be careful of how many noodles you add to the turkey-stock.

-Noodles expand greatly and soak up alot of the juice.
+Noodles expand greatly and soak up so much of the juice.
 I know this only too well.
+Kind of sneaks up on you.
 Use them sparingly at first when making your turkey-soup-recipe.
 You can always add more later.

 Return To Carbon-Footprint Defined Home Page